xianghuzhao/paradag/README.rst

    :target: https://codeclimate.com/github/xianghuzhao/paradag
    :alt: Code Climate

-A robust DAG implementation for parallel execution
+A robust DAG package for easy parallel execution.

+paradag is implemented in pure python and totally independent of any other packages.